silentspring30/dao-ai-framework/daohaus_review.md

 Apparently this feature of threshold of quorum is being in next DAOhaus update.
 Is this the case?

-2. Boost DAO with to decentralized storage such as IPFS and arweave
+2. Boost DAO with to decentralized storage such as IPFS and arweave link https://www.arweave.org/
 3. Boost DAO with ability to publish asset from DAO wallet e.g. Ocean marketplace Squads would like to publish data sets, AI Model and other assets from DAO wallet itself to receive royalties into treasury to Ocean marketplace.
 Ocean creates token, liquidity pool and lists it for sale.